Making game-like things, with love.

 And as our players – and their Champs – grow and develop, so will the Liminalian multiverse.
 Gentle monetisation – which'll likely take a while to get optimised, right enough – will allow the core concept to grow and develop.
 Stuff like new Champs, new Equipment, and new Supps, are all relatively simple no-brainers.

 But new customisation options?
 Multiplayer throwdown weekenders?
-Interdimensional plumbing linking up the Liminal Gym and real-world ones?
+Interdimensional plumbing linking up the Gym Between and real-world ones?
 Countless new sports?
 Yes, yes and yes again.

 It's all to play for.
-If it happens in the real world of health, fitness and exercise, then it happens in Throwdown Champs.
+If it happens in the real world of health, fitness and exercise, then it happens in Threkka.

 Founder